-Securing the Door
+Securing the Doors

 Before towing your travel trailer, secure the main door by locking both the door handle and deadbolt from the exterior using the keys.
-For instructions on how to properly lock the door, see Main Door on page 6-3.
+If equipped, also ensure the rear hatch door is secured for travel.
+For instructions on how to properly lock the doors, see Main Door on page 6-3 and see Rear Hatch and Screen on page 6-4.